 June 25, 2019

-The Spring 2019 issue of the Partners Biobank newsletter for Biobank participants has been released.
+The Spring 2019 issue of the Mass General Brigham Biobank newsletter for Biobank participants has been released.

 May 22, 2018

-The Spring 2018 issue of the Partners Biobank newsletter for Biobank participants has been released
+The Spring 2018 issue of the Mass General Brigham Biobank newsletter for Biobank participants has been released

 This summer, I got an email with the subject line, “Help researchers at Mass.
 General or the Brigham make discoveries.”
 Think the Boston hospitals — Massachusetts General Hospital and Brigham and Women's Hospital — were hitting me up for a check?
 Wrong.
 Not long afterward, as I was passing through a busy lobby of Mass.
 General, an eye-grabbing kiosk invited me to “Join us to help shape the future of healthcare.”
 Once again, it sure sounded like a charity appeal.
 But the recruiters didn't want my money.
 They wanted my DNA and my medical records, to help them build a massive database for research called a biobank.

 June 20, 2017